Drag (physics): Velocity of a falling object

-The velocity as a function of time for an object falling through a non-dense medium, and released at zero relative-velocity v = 0 at time t = 0, is roughly given by a function involving a hyperbolic tangent (tanh):
+Velocity as a function of time for an object falling through a non-dense medium, and released at zero relative-velocity v = 0 at time t = 0, is roughly given by a function involving a hyperbolic tangent (tanh):

 The hyperbolic tangent has a limit value of one, for large time t.
 In other words, velocity asymptotically approaches a maximum value called the terminal velocity vt:

 For an object falling and released at relative-velocity v = vi at time t = 0, with vi < vt, is also defined in terms of the hyperbolic tangent function:

 For vi > vt, the velocity function is defined in terms of the hyperbolic cotangent function:

-The hyperbolic cotangent has also a limit value of one, for large time t.
+The hyperbolic cotangent also has a limit value of one, for large time t.
 Velocity asymptotically tends to the terminal velocity vt, strictly from above vt.

 For vi = vt, the velocity is constant:

-Actually, these functions are defined by the solution of the following differential equation:
+These functions are defined by the solution of the following differential equation:

 Or, more generically (where F(v) are the forces acting on the object beyond drag):